 Consider the following situation: you want to do something cool to your otherwise standard backgrounds; specifically, you want to do something that requires the background registers to be updated every scanline.
-I just said that you can copy data at every HBlank (via the DMA_AT_HBLANK timing flag), which seems perfect for the job.
+I just said that you can copy data at every HBlank (via the DMA\AT\HBLANK timing flag), which seems perfect for the job.
 If you think about it for a minute, however, you may ask yourself the following question:

-When you set the timing to, say, DMA_AT_HBLANK, does it do all the N copies at the next HBlank, of one copy at each HBlank until the list is done?
+When you set the timing to, say, DMA\AT\HBLANK, does it do all the N copies at the next HBlank, or one copy at each HBlank until the list is done?